Disruption in combination inhaled corticosteroid therapy may lead to an increased rate of costly exacerbations and hospitalizations for Medicare patients

 A retrospective pharmacy analysis was conducted on 44,832 patients from age 12 and older who had Medicare Part D coverage in 2016 and 2017 and received budesonide/formoterol fixed dose combination (BUD/FORM FDC) as their inhaled corticosteroid (ICS) and a long-acting beta-agonist (LABA) medication in 2016.
-Each of these patients were followed through December 31, 2017 to observe ICS/LABA switches, changes in controller medications and use of acute medications like oral corticosteroids, antibiotics, and rescue inhalers.
+Each of these patients were followed through Dec.
+31, 2017, to observe ICS/LABA switches, changes in controller medications and use of acute medications like oral corticosteroids, antibiotics and rescue inhalers.

-About half (49%) of patients within the study attempted to fill a BUD/FORM FDC prescription at a pharmacy after the formulary block on January 1, 2017.
-Of the patients who attempted to fill the respiratory medication, only 46% were approved for more than one refill of BUD/FORM FDC, and 52% had their refill rejected.
-Of the patients who were rejected a refill, 37% switched to another ICS/LABA fixed dose combination, 27% of stopped their controller medication, 10% received monotherapy, 10% received triple therapy, and 16% received other controller combinations.
-Of the patients who did not switch to an alternate controller medication, 37% filled a prescription for an acute medication.
-Overall, a third of the 44,832 patients did fill any controller medication post-block, 12% switched to monotherapy, and 17% had no inhaled medication fills.
+About half (49 percent) of patients within the study attempted to fill a BUD/FORM FDC prescription at a pharmacy after the formulary block on Jan.
+1, 2017.
+Of the patients who attempted to fill the respiratory medication, only 46 percent were approved for more than one refill of BUD/FORM FDC, and 52 percent had their refill rejected.
+Of the patients who were rejected a refill, 37 percent switched to another ICS/LABA fixed dose combination, 27 percent of stopped their controller medication, 10 percent received monotherapy, 10 percent received triple therapy and 16 percent received other controller combinations.
+Of the patients who did not switch to an alternate controller medication, 37 percent filled a prescription for an acute medication.
+Overall, a third of the 44,832 patients did fill any controller medication post-block, 12 percent switched to monotherapy and 17 percent had no inhaled medication fills.

-Further results from these two studies will be shared at CHEST Annual Meeting 2018 in San Antonio on Monday, October 8, 2:15 PM - 2:30 PM at the Henry B. Gonzalez Convention Center, Room 207A.
+Further results from these two studies will be shared at CHEST Annual Meeting 2018 in San Antonio on Monday, Oct.
+8, 2:15 p.m. to 2:30 p.m., at the Henry B. Gonzalez Convention Centre, Room 207A.
 The study abstracts can be viewed on the journal CHEST® website.

 ###